 The foregoing limitations of liability shall not apply to Contractor’s liability for breach of its obligations under Section 3.17 (No Liens), Section 3.18 (Hazardous Materials), Article 8 (Title), Article 9 (obligation to maintain insurance) and Article 18 (Indemnities), nor to the gross negligence or willful misconduct of Contractor or its Subcontractors.
 Contractor expressly acknowledges and agrees that any of its liability covered by the proceeds of the insurance maintained under Article 9 shall not reduce or be applied against any limit of liability.

 14.2 Consequential Damages.
-Contractor hereby waives with respect to Owner Indemnitees, and Owner waives with respect to Contractor (and Contractor’s Subcontractor’s) any right to, damages that constitute incidental, special, indirect, exemplary or consequential damages (“Special Damages”) arising from unavailability of the Facility, shutdowns or service interruptions, loss of use, non-operation of the Facility or any Equipment or Contractor’s Equipment, loss of power or cost of replacement power, loss of profits or revenue, loss of contracts, cost of capital, inventory or use charges, claims of Owner’s customers, cost of purchased or replacement power, loss of fuel or interest charges, except to the extent such damages are included in Delay Liquidated Damages or Performance Liquidated Damages.
+Contractor hereby waives with respect to Construction Manager Indemnitees, and Construction Manager waives with respect to Contractor (and Contractor’s Subcontractor’s) any right to, damages that constitute incidental, special, indirect, exemplary or consequential damages (“Special Damages”) arising from unavailability of the Facility, shutdowns or service interruptions, loss of use, non-operation of the Facility or any Equipment or Contractor’s Equipment, loss of power or cost of replacement power, loss of profits or revenue, loss of contracts, cost of capital, inventory or use charges, claims of Construction Manager’s customers, cost of purchased or replacement power, loss of fuel or interest charges, except to the extent such damages are included in Delay Liquidated Damages or Performance Liquidated Damages.
 The foregoing waiver shall apply whether liability is asserted, either individually or jointly and irrespective of whether alleged to be as a result of breach of contract, breach of warranty, tort, (including negligence), strict liability, or any other legal theory, and whether arising before or after completion of the Facility.

 14.3 Releases Valid in All Events.
 Except as otherwise set forth herein, Releases, disclaimers and limitations on liability expressed herein shall apply even in the event of the negligence, strict liability, default, or breach of contract of the party whose liability is released, disclaimed, or limited.

 14.4 Liquidated Damages Not Penalty.
-Owner and Contractor acknowledge and agree that because of the unique nature of the Facility and the unavailability of a substitute facility, it is difficult or impossible to determine with precision the amount of damages that would or might be incurred by Owner as a result of Contractor’s failure to achieve the Performance Guarantees or the Guaranteed Completion Date.
-It is understood and agreed by the parties that (a) Owner shall be damaged by failure of Contractor to meet such obligations; (b) it would be impracticable or extremely difficult to fix the actual damages resulting therefrom; (c) any liquidated damages payable under this Agreement are not a penalty, are fair and reasonable under the circumstances as of the Effective Date and will not become unreasonable by reason of any subsequent circumstances; and (d) the Performance Liquidated Damages and the Delay Liquidated Damages have been calculated by reference to the losses which it may reasonably be anticipated will be suffered by Owner in the event that the Facility fails to achieve the Performance Guarantees or Substantial Completion of the Facility is not achieved by the Guaranteed Completion Date.
-Provided Contractor has otherwise performed its obligations under this Agreement, the payment of the Performance Liquidated Damages and Delay Liquidated Damages, respectively, shall be Owner’s sole and exclusive monetary remedies for Contractor’s failure to achieve the Performance Guarantees and the Guaranteed Completion Date.
+Construction Manager and Contractor acknowledge and agree that because of the unique nature of the Facility and the unavailability of a substitute facility, it is difficult or impossible to determine with precision the amount of damages that would or might be incurred by Construction Manager as a result of Contractor’s failure to achieve the Performance Guarantees or the Guaranteed Completion Date.
+It is understood and agreed by the parties that (a) Construction Manager shall be damaged by failure of Contractor to meet such obligations; (b) it would be impracticable or extremely difficult to fix the actual damages resulting therefrom; (c) any liquidated damages payable under this Agreement are not a penalty, are fair and reasonable under the circumstances as of the Effective Date and will not become unreasonable by reason of any subsequent circumstances; and (d) the Performance Liquidated Damages and the Delay Liquidated Damages have been calculated by reference to the losses which it may reasonably be anticipated will be suffered by Construction Manager in the event that the Facility fails to achieve the Performance Guarantees or Substantial Completion of the Facility is not achieved by the Guaranteed Completion Date.
+Provided Contractor has otherwise performed its obligations under this Agreement, the payment of the Performance Liquidated Damages and Delay Liquidated Damages, respectively, shall be Construction Manager’s sole and exclusive monetary remedies for Contractor’s failure to achieve the Performance Guarantees and the Guaranteed Completion Date.

 ARTICLE 15